fabschurt/silex-provider-captcha/README.md

 browsers might keep the requested image in cache and display it again even after page refresh.

-When the image is requested, the current phrase is stored in session for later use/comparison.
-The phrase changes every time the image is requested.
+When the image is requested, a random phrase will be generated and stored in session for later use/comparison.
+The phrase is generated again every time the image is requested.

 You can also add query parameters to the generated URL to override the default output width and height of the generated image&nbsp;: